 |January 28 to February 1||The Chinese New Year||No difficulties||Stores, companies and offices are closed|

-As you can see in the table above, if you prefer to avoid the chaos associated with the Chinese New Year 2017 and non-working days, we advise you against going to China from mid-January to mid-February.
+As you can see above, if you prefer to avoid the chaos stemming from the celebrations of Chinese New Year 2017 and non-working days, we advise you against going to China from mid-January to mid-February.

-If you import from China and placed an order in a Chinese factory, you have to remember that the demand for containers on the route from China to Europe is very high, so you should be prepared for high sea fright rates.
+If you import from China and placed an order in a Chinese factory, you have to remember that the demand for containers on the route from China is very high, so you should be prepared for high sea freight rates.
 This is why it is better to ship goods well in advance or simply after the Chinese New Year.